ApopheniaPays/dextassistant/README.md

 ## Installation

-This script is for use with a browser plugin that allows you to install and manage user scripts, such as Greasemonkey, Tampermonkey, or Violentmonkey.
-I chose to go with a userscript instead of a browser plugin because it would allow the code to remain 100% open source and cross-platform.
+This script *requires a browser plugin that allows you to install and manage user scripts, such as Greasemonkey, Tampermonkey, or Violentmonkey.* I chose to go with a userscript instead of a browser plugin because it would allow the code to remain 100% open source and cross-platform.

 (Here's where you need to bring a little knowledge to the table.
 If you're unfamiliar with userscripts or